markomitranic/Epidemic-Poker/README.md

 At a later date, a more appropriate load balancer may be added easily, since nginx does not support hot ENV var replacement.
 Alternatively, `envsubst` may be used as a future prospect, if hot-scaling is not needed.

+## Known issues

+### Bugs
+- After room rejoin (pare reload for example), the vote button is not selected, if i have already voted.
+- In certain scenarios (multiple chrome windows open), GS seems to stop sending updates to the clients.
+It seems to be related to the way reactPHP handles socket operation batching, although i am way too sleepy to deal with that.

+### Features
+- Scaling and load balancing is a pain.
+It can be done via env vars, i am sure of it.
+- GS already supports it.
+Front does not.
+- Navigation list of joined rooms should be persisted in localstorage or cookie.
+- Re-check 12-factor methodology, we may have strayed off.
+- Frontend needs a smoother loading animation